tommyettinger/anim8-gdx/README.md

 Vinci, and [remastered by pixel8tor](https://commons.wikimedia.org/wiki/File:Mona_Lisa_Digitally_Restored.tif) to reduce the appearance of damage over time.
 Pixel_Art.png is a snippet of a texture atlas made from some [wargame pixel art I previously released into the public domain](https://opengameart.org/content/pixvoxel-revised-isometric-wargame-sprites).
+Anemone.png is just a noise texture I generated with a tool I wrote; the image is public domain.
 The only image I am not certain on the licensing of is Hamiltonian 1 (AllRGB.png); if there are any issues with it, I will remove it and ideally replace it with another image with all colors.